pythonai170624/pages/homework/4_hw.md

 You have trained a linear regression model, and you notice the following:

-The model performs very well on the training set but poorly on the validation set.
+The model performs very well on the training set but poorly on the validation set

-The predictions on the validation set are highly sensitive to small changes in the input data (high variance).
+The predictions on the validation set are highly sensitive to small changes in the input data (high variance)

-The model seems to be overfitting.
+The model seems to be overfitting

 Which regularization technique would help reduce the variance and prevent overfitting in this scenario?